A knot of anxiety...

 Kelman pointed to his wristwatch and then waved his finger like a conductor.
 Jeff stared at the professor, then surveyed the empty seats in front of him as though he were making eye contact with a lot of hardened military professionals.
 Time dragged.

 From the kitchen, he heard the banging of cupboard doors as their other assistant, Eamer, made coffee.
 She was a big Irish girl of twenty-three with red hair and a red face.
 The heat of Nevada didn't suit her at all.

-Jeff chuckled, then tuned out the noise Eamer was making and looked around the building.
+Jeff tuned out the noise Eamer was making and looked around the building.
 He figured the military men would do the same while they waited the interminable twenty-five seconds for the Delphi’s calculations to end.
 He looked from the stage around the cool interior.
 Half the building was taken up by a sealed-off clean area they used to build their machines.
 The other half was the open plan area where he now stood.
 Despite their best efforts, he knew it felt like a high school science lab compared to the big boys of the Defense industry.